joeytwiddle/significant-white-space/README.md

     % sws curl myapp.c.sws myapp.c

 will read file myapp.c.sws, inject curlies and semicolons, and overwrite myapp.c

+### Safe modes

+Curl and decurl are minimal; they do their job and exit.
+However the safe-curl and safe-decurl operations do some extra checking: they invert the generated file and compare it to the original, emitting a warning if they do not match.

+### Sync

     % sws sync src/